 The Metering Unit is housed in a standard NEMA type enclosure (An IP54 upgrade is available).
-In addition to the electronic circuitry (housed within three modular units), the Metering Unit contains terminals for all external connections.
-The Metering Unit requires 120/240 Vac, 50 or 60 Hz power (other voltages available; see specifications page).
-Burden on the supply circuit will not exceed 5000VA (LKP-225) under normal operating conditions (about 20VA/kA).
+In addition to the electronic circuitry (housed within four modular units), the Metering Unit contains terminals for all external connections.
+The Metering Unit requires 120/240 Vac (other voltages available), 50 or 60 Hz power.
+Burden on the supply circuit will not exceed 8000VA (LKP-400) under normal operating conditions (about 20VA/kA).
 A thermo-magnetic circuit breaker is mounted on the inside of the enclosure and serves as the power on-off control.